around-star/DyNeRF_nODE/README.md

 ## Generalizing across different physical parameters

-We train our model on a few trajectories with varying values of the physical parameters (damping, friction) of the scene, while keeping the initial conditions the same.
-Our model generalizes to unseen values of the physical parameters and generates novel trajectories.
+We train our model on a few trajectories with varying physical parameters (e.g., damping and friction) while keeping the initial conditions constant.
+The model successfully generalizes to unseen values of the physical parameters and generates novel trajectories

 ### Scene 1